prof18/marcogomiero.com/content/posts/drafts/kmp-existing-project.md

 }
 ```

-And that’s it!
+And, that’s it!
 When the KMP library is ready to be published, three tasks can ben called:

 - `publish` to publish JVM and Android artifacts;
 - `publishDevFramework` to publish a debug version of the iOs Framework;